developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

     </pageActionGroup>

 Similarly one can add an entry inside PageAction.xml to run a script at device side to alter the DOM or to execute some Enterprise Browser APIs as below.

-A sample for zooming a particular page (which contains a text ‘Change Password’ ) to 200%  is given as below
+A sample for zooming a particular page (which contains a text ‘Change Password’ ) to 200% is given as below:

     <pageAction2>
         <pageIdentification value=”Change Password" />